ekaestle/pysurf96aa/README.md

 flat_earth: apply flat earth transform

-return_sensitivity: if _True_, the partial derivatives dC/dA and dC/dL as well as the total sensitivity as in the first term of eq.
+return_sensitivity: if _True_, the partial derivatives dC/dA and dC/dL as well as the total sensitivity (Lsen) as in the first term of eq.
 (13) of Liu et al. (2019) is returned.

 ## Example